Hawaii Municipal Bond - Class I

 The performance data quoted represents past performance.
 Past performance does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost and current performance may be lower or higher than the performance quoted.
 For standard performance, click here

 Investment performance does not reflect the 3.00% sales load.
 If it was reflected, the total return would be lower than shown.

 Currently the Hawaii Municipal Bond Fund Class I Shares gross expense ratio is 1.04% and net expense ratio is 0.55%.
 All fee waivers are contractual through April 30, 2021.

 Account value if you reinvested income and capital gains

 Account value if you took income and capital gains in cash

 About Bishop Street Funds Investment Management

-Bishop Street Capital Management, a registered investment adviser and independent subsidiary of BancWest Corporation and First Hawaiian Bank, serves as investment adviser to the Bishop Street Funds.
+Bishop Street Capital Management, a registered investment adviser and independent subsidiary of First Hawaiian Bank, serves as investment adviser to the Bishop Street Funds.

 Our goal is to help you build the assets you have worked hard to accumulate.
 Our investment strategy is designed to emphasize and deliver quality investments to shareholders, manage risk and deliver consistent performance.

-To determine if the Funds are an appropriate investment for you, carefully consider the Funds' investment objectives, risk factors, charges and expenses before investing.
-This and other information can be found in the Funds' prospectus, which may be viewed and downloaded by clicking the link above or by calling 1-800-262-9565.
+To determine if these Funds are appropriate investments for you, carefully consider each Fund's investment objectives, risk factors and charges and expenses before investing.
+This and other information can be found in the Funds' full or summary prospectus which may be obtained by clicking here or by calling 1-800-262-9565.
 Please read the prospectus carefully before investing.